 Master Search Result Variations

 Understanding how search results are displayed in genealogy databases can significantly impact your research efficiency.
-Before diving into a specific database, it's wise to get acquainted with the search results using a common or familiar name.
+Before diving into a specific database, it is wise to familiarize yourself with the search results using a common or familiar name.

 While some genealogy educators recommend names like John Smith or David Davison, it's essential to consider the cultural context of the database you're using.
 For example, if you're searching in a German collection, using names like Friedrich Ott or other common German given names and surnames may yield better results.

 In the video, I demonstrated how FamilySearch employs a valuable feature that automatically accounts for spelling variations of first names.
-When conducting a search, FamilySearch suggests variations like Fred, Fred'k, and Frtiz.
+When searching, FamilySearch suggests variations like Fred, Fred'k, and Frtiz.

 By experimenting with common names in different databases, you can gain valuable insights into search result variations and refine your search approach.